apetrovYa/interview-devops-engineer/assessment-1/README.md

 The solution must satisy the following technical constraints:

-1. GIT: all the code must be versioned using this code versioning system;
+1. Git: code versioning technology;

-2. Azure Resource Manager: the deployment script must use ARM to manage the resources in the Cloud.
+2. Azure Resource Manager: Azure technology for managing cloud resources in a declarative manner.

 ## Presentation

 As a presentation format, the author had choosen a standard way to present this
 assessment: a deck of slides.

 __TODO__
 Here it will be shared the link to the slides.
 Stay tuned!

+### Useful links

+- Have a look atthe documentation [here](./docs/README.md).

+- Have a look at the [Main ARM template file - JSON](./main.template.json).

+  - Have a look at the [StorageAccount ARM template file - JSON](./templates/StorageAccount.template.json).

+  - Have a look at the [VirtualNetwork ARM template file - JSON](./templates/VirtualNetwork.template.json).

+- Have a look at the [Main ARM parameters file -JSON](./main.parameters.json).

+- Have a look at the [Policy Definition file - JSON](./policies/AllowOnlySpecificResourceTypes.rules.json).

+- Have a look at the [Deployment script file - PowerShell 6](./scripts/DeploymentScript.ps1).